Posted on 24 Jul 2024

 4. Lodge your claim form

-Complete and lodge your workers compensation claim form with your state’s workers compensation authority or your employer’s insurer.
+Complete and lodge your workers compensation claim form with your state’s workers compensation scheme or your employer’s insurer.
 This form typically requires details about your injury, how it occurred, and its impact on your ability to work.
-You’ll also need to attach your certificate of capacity to support your claim.
+You’ll also need to attach your certificate of capacity to support your workers compensation claim.

 • Up to 12 weeks of lost income.